Sodium monofluorophosphate: Uses

+Fluoride protects tooth enamel from attack by bacteria that cause dental caries (cavities).

 SMFP is also used in some medications for the treatment of osteoporosis.

-In 1991, sodium monofluorophosphate was found by Calgon to inhibit the dissolution of lead in drinking water when used in concentrations between 0.1 mg/L and 500 mg/L.
+In 1991, sodium monofluorophosphate was found by Calgon to inhibit the dissolution of lead in drinking water when used in concentrations between 0.1±and mg/L.

 Tooth decay

 Tooth decay is caused by bacteria naturally present in one's mouth.
 These bacteria form a sticky, colorless soft film on the teeth called plaque.
 When foods containing carbohydrates (starches and sugars) are eaten, the bacteria that form plaque use the sugar as a form of energy.
 They also turn it into a glue-like substance that helps them stick to the surface of the tooth.
 The plaque produces acid, which attacks the enamel.

 Chemistry of decay

-Tooth enamel consists mostly of calcium hydroxyphosphate, Ca_{5}(PO_{4})_{3}OH, also known as the mineral hydroxyapatite.
+Tooth enamel consists mostly of calcium hydroxyphosphate, Ca5(PO4)3OH, also known as the mineral hydroxyapatite.
 Apatite is a hard, insoluble compound.
-Acid (H^{+}), produced especially after a high-sugar meal, attacks the apatite:
+Acid, produced especially after a high-sugar meal (or contained in the food itself), attacks the apatite: